Fakerr/git-recall/README.md

 ##### How to use:

-Once the commits are displayed, you can use the `arrow keys` or `j/k` to switch between commits, press `TAB` to `expand/reduce` the commit's diff or `q` to quit.
+Once the commits are displayed, you can use either the `arrow keys` or `j/k` to switch between commits, press `TAB` to `expand/reduce` the commit's diff or `q` to quit.

 ##### Limitaions: